 2002-2008 Postdoctoral work: Assistant Professor, “Neuronal Role in Musculoskeletal Healing”, Karolinska Institutet and collaboration with University of Calgary

 2001 Doctoral degree: Orthopedics/Sportsmedicine, ”Peptidergic Innervation of Periarticular Tissue” at Karolinska Institutet. .

 1992 Chemistry: Stockholm University

-The mission of Dr. Ackermanns research is to understand and exploit neuro-vascular pathways in the musculo-skeletal system for restoring joint function and alleviating pain.
+The mission of Dr. Ackermanns research is to understand and exploit neuro-vascular pathways in the musculo-skeletal system for restoring joint function, alleviating pain and minimizing complications.

 2011 Awarded winner of DJO Sports Medicine’s grant $100,000 “Compression treatment prevents post-operative complications and promotes tissue repair”.

 2010 Awarded winner of the American Orthopaedic Society for Sports Medicine’s (AOSSM) $250,000 Ligament and Tendon Repair and Regeneration Grant for Groundbreaking Ligament and Tendon Repair Research, “Biological Augmentation of Ligament and Tendon Healing: Role of Neuropeptides.”

 2002 Best poster award, ”Can sports massage improve recovery after hard eccentric exercise?”, Swedish Orthopedic Society